Parzival1918/fyp-code/README.md

 The rust scripts available:

 - `rust-analysis`: This script contains multiple commands to carry out analysis to the LAMMPS output trajectory files

+## bash

+Bash scripts that I used in the Stanage HPC to run the simulations and check their progress.